SyedaNishat/CBTC_Log_Analyzer/README.md

 # 🚆 CBTC Log Analyzer with Fault Classification

+This project is an end-to-end log analysis tool designed for CBTC (Communications-Based Train Control) railway systems.
+It uses Natural Language Processing (NLP) to parse and classify system logs into fault types, helping engineers and testers quickly identify operational issues.

 This is a Streamlit-based interactive tool that allows users to upload, classify, and analyze CBTC (Communication-Based Train Control) system log files.
 The app uses basic NLP techniques to classify faults, stores them in a SQLite database, and provides interactive charts, search, filtering, and Power BI integration for visualization.

 ---

-## 📌 Features
+🎯 Key Features

-- ✅ Upload CBTC log files in CSV format
+📂 Upload raw CBTC log files (CSV)
-- ✅ Automatically classify logs into fault types
-- ✅ Store logs in a SQLite database
-- ✅ View, filter, and search historical logs
-- ✅ Visualize fault type distribution
-- ✅ Export filtered logs to Excel for further analysis
-- ✅ Easily connect to Power BI for advanced dashboards
+🧠 Rule-based NLP for fault classification (e.g., Track Circuit, Signal Conflict, Communication Fault) 🗃️ Save & load logs using SQLite database
+🔎 Search logs and apply filters by fault type or keywords 📊 View fault trends and export cleaned logs for external BI tools 🧰 GitHub-ready structure with requirements.txt, .gitignore, and README ✅ Plans to expand with ML-based fault classification

 ---